Teach With Us

 • Provide a compassionate and encouraging environment

-• Assess each student’s needs; record each student’s progress
+• Determine each student’s needs; record each student’s progress

 • Help students learn the SpellRead™ material as well as skills that will contribute to their educational and social development